MattGomb/Hello-Microverse/README.md

 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

+1. Clone this repo, by clicking on 'code' and copying the HTTPS
+2. Open Git Bash and type: $ git clone *paste the copied link* 1b.
+Click on 'code' then 'open with GitHub Desktop'

+To work with this repo:

+1. Add your modifications
+2. Commit and push
+3. Create a pull request
+4. Wait for pull request to merge

+To be a jolly good fellow:
+1. Star this repository

 ## Authors